Nitesh-Mishra/dog_breed_image_fetcher_App/README.md

 - Bootstrap
 - Jquery

-### Setup:
+### Setup Instructions:

 - Clone the repository:
 `https://github.com/Nitesh-Mishra/dog_breed_image_fetcher_App.git`

-- Navigate to the project directory
+- Navigate to the project directory:
+`cd dog_breed_image_fetcher_App`

-- Install the dependencies:
+- Install the required dependencies:
 `bundle install`

 - Start the Rails server:
 `rails s`

-- Open your web browser and navigate to `http://localhost:3000`.
+- Open your web browser and navigate to `http://localhost:3000` to access the application.

-### Testcases:
+### Running Tests:
-- Execute the test cases with the following command:
+- To execute the test cases, follow these commands:

-  - To test the controller:
+  - For testing the controller:
     - `rspec test/controllers/home_controller_test.rb`

-  - To test the service:
+  - For testing the service:
     - `rspec test/services/dog_breed_image_fetcher_service_test.rb`

 ### Deployment instructions:
-- Update `deploy_to` and `base_path` variables in the `config/deploy.rb` file.
+- Update the `deploy_to` and `base_path` variables in the `config/deploy.rb` file.
-- Update the ip address of the server for `app` and `web` role in `config/deploy/production.rb` file.
+- Update the ip address of the server for the `app` and `web` role in `config/deploy/production.rb` file.
 - Update the SSH keys within the `ssh_options` section in the `config/deploy/production.rb` file.
-- Execute `cap production deploy` to deploy the changes to the server.
+- Execute the following command to deploy the changes to the server:
+  - `cap production deploy`